NangWeiLun/urls-organizer/README.md

 - You can safely stop and resume processing at any time.

 ## Requirements
+- Python 3.12+
+- Google Gemini API access (API key and model name)
+- Discord bot token (for Discord integration)
-- Python 3.8+
+- All Python dependencies are listed in `requirements.txt`.
-- See `requirements.txt` for dependencies.

 ## License
 This project is licensed under the [MIT License](LICENSE).